Martin Cilia

-Martin Cilia (born December 1958) is an English-born Australian musician.
+Martin Cilia (born December 1958) is an Australian musician.
 Cilia is best known for his songwriting skills, and his membership in The Atlantics, where he performs on the guitar.
 Cilia played his first gig in a school hall in Morley High in 1972 with fellow students.
 He remembered playing songs by The Shadows, The Monkees, The Beatles, and Cat Stevens.